• Home

 Mother

 My mother’s life was very confusing to me.
 I can recall moments of tenderness, of humor, of fleeting kindness.
 But never joy.
 She suffered from significant physical ailments that ruined her body and her mind.
 She seems, in retrospect, to have been an always-angry person, bitter from multiple children and the exciting life dreamed but not lived.
 The diseases that tortured her were mental, physical, and spiritual.
-She tried to cope with prayer and alcohol, incense and cigarette smoke, and always with rage, her constant accomplice.
+She tried to cope with prayer and alcohol, incense and cigarette smoke, and with rage, her constant accomplice.
 Her body twisted, and her mind followed along.
 Things meant to soothe her demons only excited them, letting physical and emotional violence rain down and run amok.

 After many false endings, time wrote her final chapter.
 Facing the unknowable, she was in her last hours as she had been at her worst hours.
 Raging and loud, angry beyond reason, lashing out with more fierce energy than her rapidly failing body should have been able to muster.
 Her last breath, drawn just hours before her sixtieth birthday, did not call out to God but rather goddamn you all.
 So, for all the mercy and understanding, the darkness won.